Oliver Travel Trailers

 Prepare Your Pet-Friendly Gear in Advance

-In addition to your luggage and personal items, you need to prepare pet-friendly gear and equipment to bring along with you.
-For instance, you should keep a pet temperature monitor for RVs to make sure you can keep your pet healthy throughout the trip.
-It is also helpful to remember any medications, vitamins or supplements.
-Pack the food, treats, water bowls and drinking water that will help if your pet suffers an upset stomach on the road.
+In addition to your luggage and personal items, you must prepare pet-friendly gear and equipment to bring.
+For instance, you should keep a pet temperature monitor for RVs to ensure your pet stays healthy throughout the trip.
+It is also helpful to remember any medications, vitamins, or supplements.
+Pack food, treats, water bowls, and drinking water that will help if your pet suffers an upset stomach on the road.

-Keep in mind that dog owners need to pack a few more items than cat owners for RV travel with pets.
-For example, a dog owner will need to bring a leash, waste bags, and even proof of vaccinations to meet the criteria enforced by certain hotels, campgrounds and dog parks.
-Regardless of the type of pet, you should also make sure they have a current identification tag with your current contact information just in case you two are separated.
+Remember that dogs must pack more items than cat owners for RV travel with pets.
+For example, a dog owner must bring a leash, waste bags, and even proof of vaccinations to meet the criteria enforced by certain hotels, campgrounds, and dog parks.
+Regardless of the type of pet, you should also ensure they have a current identification tag with your contact information just in case you two are separated.

 Buckle Up for Pet Safety